Frequently Asked Questions

 If you've remixed a song, you can only upload it to us if you have obtained all the correct clearances and permissions for any samples you have used from the original writer(s) and copyright holder(s).

-If you upload tracks with swearing or adult content, it makes it tricky for our radio shows to play the tracks on air without first having to edit them.
+Our radio shows cannot play tracks that feature explicit language.
 If you have clean radio edits that you can upload instead, please do.

 Yes - each file you upload must be less than 100MB in size.